Youth Employment and Entrepreneurship

-At SNV, we aim to address these challenges with a climate-smart and gender equality and social inclusion (GESI) responsive market systems approach that supports markets to function more effectively, sustainably, and beneficially for young people.
-The YEE framework approach is contextualised to provide out-of-school, underprivileged, underemployed, and unemployed young women and men with the tools, skills, and networks to identify enterprise development and employment opportunities.
-It facilitates linkages between the labour market (demand side) and skilled youth (supply side) to stimulate employment and entrepreneurship opportunities.
+The YEE Pull, Match, Push, Enable (P-M-P-E) framework approach is contextualised to provide out-of-school, unemployed and underemployed young women and men, aged 18-35, with the tools, skills, and networks to identify employment opportunities or start and develop social and financial enterprises, thus, providing opportunities for themselves and others.
+The P-M-P-E framework approach facilitates linkages between the labour market (demand side) and skilled youth (supply side) to stimulate employment and entrepreneurship opportunities.

 How it works

-The role of youth in transforming the agri-food, water, and energy systems
+The role of youth in accelerating systems transformation across sectors

-The agri-food, water, and energy sectors are essential for achieving sustainable development, and by involving youth in these sectors, we can build a more prosperous and equitable future for all.
-By empowering young people with the tools, skills, and networks needed to identify enterprise development and employability opportunities, we can address the structural barriers that prevent them from entering the labour market.
-Our overarching vision is to catalyse positive change at different intervention levels and ultimately contribute to resilient livelihoods for marginalised young women and men.
+The agri-food, water, and energy sectors are essential for achieving sustainable development, and by involving youth in these sectors, we can build a more prosperous, sustainable, and equitable future for all.
+By empowering young people with the tools, skills, and networks needed to identify employability opportunities or start and grow enterprises, deepening and scaling partnerships, we can address the structural barriers that prevent them from entering and succeeding in the labour market.
+Our overarching vision is to catalyse positive change at different intervention levels and ultimately contribute to resilient livelihoods for the impact group.